ncase/covid-19/words/words.md

 ###Scenario 0: Do Absolutely Nothing

-*Roughly* around 1 in 20 people infected with COVID-19 need to go to an ICU (Intensive Care Unit).[^icu_covid] In a rich country like the USA, there's 1 ICU bed per 3400 people.[^icu_us] Therefore, the USA can handle 20 out of 3400 people being *simultaneously* infected – or, 0.6% of the population.
+*Roughly* 1 in 20 people infected with COVID-19 need to go to an ICU (Intensive Care Unit).[^icu_covid] In a rich country like the USA, there's 1 ICU bed per 3400 people.[^icu_us] Therefore, the USA can handle 20 out of 3400 people being *simultaneously* infected – or, 0.6% of the population.

 [^icu_covid]: **[UPDATED MAY 15]** Many of you rightly pointed out that our previous citation for "**1 in 20** need hospitalization" was based off old USA data on *confirmed* cases – which was way lower than the *real* number of cases, due to lack of tests.

     So, let's look at the country with the *most* tests per capita: Iceland.
-As of May 15th, 2020, they had 115 hospitalized among 1802 confirmed cases ≈ 6.4% hospitalization rate, or **1 in 16**.
+[On May 15th, 2020](https://web.archive.org/web/20200516012656/https://en.wikipedia.org/wiki/COVID-19_pandemic_in_Iceland), they had 115 hospitalized among 1802 confirmed cases ≈ 6.4% hospitalization rate, or **1 in 16**.

     [A more recent study of COVID-19 in France](https://science.sciencemag.org/content/early/2020/05/12/science.abc3517) – using not just official confirmed cases but also antibody test data – found that “3.6% of infected individuals are hospitalized”.
 Or, **1 in 28.**